 The Call for Grand Challenge Proposals is now closed.
-More details on accepted Grand Challenges and paper submission will be available soon.
+More details on accepted Grand Challenges and paper submission are available in the Grand Challenges page.

 The IEEE International Conference on Multimedia & Expo (ICME) has been the flagship multimedia conference sponsored by four IEEE societies since 2000.
 It serves as a forum to promote the exchange of the latest advances in multimedia technologies, systems, and applications from both the research and development perspectives of the circuits and systems, communications, computer, and signal processing communities.

 IEEE ICME 2020 invites proposals for its Grand Challenges programme.
 The organization of Grand Challenges for IEEE ICME 2020 has been structured to facilitate participation and impact.
 The guidelines for this year’s grand challenge (GC) CfP are as follows:

 - Participation: GC organizers cannot participate as proponents in the GC they are organizing.